United Nations International School

-The United Nations International School (UNIS) is a private international school in New York City, established in 1947.
-Many members of the United Nations staff arriving with young families found unexpected difficulties with New York's school system.
-Among them was K. T. Behanan and his wife, who arrived from India in May 1947 with their 5-year-old son, to work on educational policy at the UN's Trusteeship Council.
-The Behanans banded together with other UN families who were in a similar situation to establish in 1947 the United Nations International School at Lake Success, with Dr Behanan as chairman of its board.
-The school was founded to provide an international education, while preserving its students' diverse cultural heritages.
-Today, UNIS has over 1600 students in one location, serving the United Nations, international and New York communities.
+The United Nations International School (UNIS) is a private international school in New York City which was established in 1947.
+Many members of the United Nations staff arriving with young families found unexpected difficulties with the school system in New York.
+Among them was K. T. Behanan and his wife, who arrived from India in May 1947 with their five-year-old son to help the UN's Trusteeship Council with educational policy.
+The Behanans banded together with other UN families who were in a similar situation to establish the United Nations International School at Lake Success, with Dr. Behanan as chairman of its board.
+The school was founded to provide an international education for students, while preserving its students' diverse cultural heritages.
+Today, UNIS has over 1,600 students in one campus in Manhattan, close to the Headquarters of the United Nations.
 The Manhattan campus, overlooking the East River, is K-12; until 2022, the school also ran a K-8 school at a campus in Jamaica Estates, Queens.

-UNIS was one of the pilot schools of the International Baccalaureate (IB) and was among those awarding the first diplomas.
-The comprehensive K–12 curriculum prepares UNIS students for the IB, and the school's internationally recognized academic standards enables students to go on to study in top colleges and universities in the United States and worldwide.
+UNIS was one of the pilot schools of the International Baccalaureate (IB) and was among those awarding the first IB diplomas.
+The comprehensive K–12 curriculum prepares UNIS students for the IB, and the school's internationally recognized academic standards attempts to enable students to go on to study in top colleges/universities both in the United States and the rest of the world.

-The main language of instruction is English and all students study French or Spanish, beginning in elementary school.
-Arabic, Chinese, German, Italian, Japanese and Russian are also taught beginning in the seventh grade at the Manhattan campus.
-Additional mother tongues may be studied after school.
-The school's current executive director is Dan Brenner.
+The main language used in the school is English, and all students study either French or Spanish from Kindergarten to the 12th Grade.
+Arabic, French, Chinese, German, Italian, Japanese and Russian are also taught beginning in the 7th Grade, where students are required to decide one of the seven languages to pursue further along with "Language A" English and "Language B" French or Spanish (Language C is Arabic, French, Chinese, German, Italian, Japanese, or Spanish).
+Students can also choose French or Spanish again for Language C, and must pursue the Language C until the 12th Grade.
+Additional languages can be studied by students within and external to the school during the weekend or after school during the school week.
+The school's current executive director is Dr. Dan Brenner.

-UNIS is a member of the Council of International Schools, the International Baccalaureate Organization, the European Council of International Schools, the New York State Association of Independent Schools, the National Association of Independent Schools, the College Board and is registered with the New York Board of Regents as an independent, not-for-profit school.
+UNIS is a member of the Council of International Schools, the International Baccalaureate Organization, the European Council of International Schools, the New York State Association of Independent Schools, the National Association of Independent Schools and the College Board along with being registered to the New York Board of Regents as an independent, not-for-profit school.

 Curriculum

-In the formative years, UNIS offers a school-designed curriculum, from Kindergarten to Grade 10.
-Junior and senior students enroll in the International Baccalaureate Diploma (IBDP) or IB Courses, where a wide range of subjects are offered.
-Within the framework of IB requirements, students have the possibility to choose from over 200 course combinations.
+In the formative years, UNIS offers a school-designed curriculum, from Kindergarten (JA, in UNIS) to the 12th Grade (T4), in which elementary school (junior school, in UNIS), middle school and high school (tut house) students enroll for the International Baccalaureate Diploma (IBDP) or IB Courses, where a wide range of subjects are offered.
+Within the framework of IB requirements, students have the possibility to choose from over two-hundred course combinations.